Privacy Policy

 See Section 5 for further information.

-Profiling interested people with information obtained from both internal and external sources in order to conduct a creditworthiness analysis of the Customer and to prevent possible fraud.
+Profiling interested people with information obtained from both internal and external sources in order to conduct a creditworthiness analysis of the Customer.

 Contact and identification data.